Reticulocyte count, retic

 This test measures the number of reticulocytes in your blood.

 Reticulocytes are immature red blood cells that are still developing.
-The test finds out whether the marrow inside your bones is making red blood cells the way it should.
+The test finds out whether your bone marrow i is making red blood cells the way it should.

 This test can be used to diagnose anemia and find out why you have a disease.
 The test can also help determine how serious the disease is.
 The test is also used to evaluate how your bone marrow is functioning.